shaizai1/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
 As a bootcamp student, it is important for the course prework notes to be organised and structured on a webpage.
 This way, the information can be easily accessed and revised.
 By creating this project, I have organised my notes alongside practicing the content I am studying.
 This makes it much easier to contain all the new information in a meaningful way.
 -Along the way I have learned how to practically apply the concepts I have been studying.